Jack Speer: Contributions to science fiction fandom

 Speer became infatuated with Buck Rogers, Flash Gordon, and others at an early age.
 Speer related that he became a dedicated fan in 1934.
 In his early years in fandom, he sometimes went by the name of John Bristol.

 Speer wrote and published fandom's first history, Up to Now: A History of Science Fiction Fandom, in 1939.
 He was first to formulate a system of "Numerical Fandoms," which was expanded on by other fan historians, including Robert Silverberg; it remained in use until the mid-1950s and is still used to describe early fan eras.
 In 1944, he followed Up to Now with the first edition of Fancyclopedia, an encyclopedia of fan culture and history and the jargon used in fanzines.
-Both works are still used as references, although Fancyclopedia was superseded by an expanded second edition published by Dick Eney in 1959.
+Both works are still used as references.
+However, Fancyclopedia was superseded by an expanded second edition published by Dick Eney in 1959.
 (There is now a Fancyclopedia 3, which is maintained as a wiki.)